S3-working-group/s3-practical-guide/docs/agreement.md

 _An **agreement** is an agreed upon guideline, process or protocol designed to guide the flow of value._

--   agreements are created in response to organizational drivers
+Agreements are created in response to <dfn data-info="Organizational Driver: A driver is a person’s or a group's motive for responding to a specific situation.
+A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid harm.">organizational drivers</dfn>, are **regularly reviewed**, and evolved as necessary.

--   **overall accountability** for an agreement lies with the people that make them
+**Overall accountability** for an agreement lies with the people that make them.

--   an agreement can include **delegation of specific responsibilities** to individuals or groups
+An agreement can include **delegation of specific responsibilities** to individuals or groups.

--   agreements are **regularly reviewed**, and evolved as necessary
--   record those agreements you might want to reference later
+Record any **expectations** related to <dfn data-info="Deliverable: A product, service, component or material provided in response to an organizational driver.">deliverables</dfn>, behavior or resources in the context of the agreement.

 **Note**: In S3, guidelines, processes or protocols created by individuals in roles are also treated as agreements.